SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Background

-g-SDDMM performs a computation between two dense input matrices $B$ and $C$ controlled by the non-zero (nnz) values of a sparse matrix $A$.
-This results in an output sparse matrix $D$ with a sparsity pattern matching that of $A$.
-Equation~\ref{eqn:sddmm_row} shows how each element $d_{i,j}$ of $D$ is computed.
+\textbf{\textit{Generalized sampled dense dense matrix multiplication (g-SDDMM).}} g-SDDMM performs multiplication between two dense input matrices ($B$, $C$) masked by a sparse matrix $A$.
+This results in an output sparse matrix $D$ with a sparsity pattern matching $A$.
+Equation~\ref{eqn:sddmm_row} the computation of each element $d_{i,j}$ in $D$.

 In g-SDDMM, a multiply ($\otimes$) operation is performed between $b_{i,k}$ and $c_{j,k}$, for all $k$ if and only if the value of $a_{i,j}$ is non-zero.
 The partial products are then summed up ($\oplus$) and multiplied with $a_{i,j}$ to form the $d_{i,j}$ scalar value.
-This, in a sense, is again similar to GEMM with two dense input matrices.
+This is again similar to GEMM with two dense input matrices.
 However, in g-SDDMM, the input sparse matrix is used as a mask to selectively compute values instead of performing the entire dense matrix multiplication.